 Would you like to dance?

 Join us in helping to keep this tradition of English Country Dance alive and thriving in Perth.
-The Rose and Wattle Dancers meet every Monday evening, from 7.30pm – 9.30pm.
 All dances are taught in a friendly, relaxed environment where you are welcome to come along with or without a partner.
-Beginners welcome.
+No experience required.
+Beginners are welcome.

 Email : Karen firstname.lastname@example.org